Rick Martin: Playing career

-Martin was drafted fifth overall by the Buffalo Sabres in the 1971 NHL Amateur Draft after a junior career with the Montreal Junior Canadiens of the Ontario Hockey Association (OHA).
+Martin was drafted fifth overall by the Buffalo Sabres in the 1971 NHL amateur draft after a junior career with the Montreal Junior Canadiens of the Ontario Hockey Association (OHA).
 He played 685 career NHL games, scoring 384 goals and 317 assists for 701 points.
-His best season was the 1974–75 NHL season when he scored 52 goals and 95 points in only 68 games.
+His best season was the 1974–75 season when he scored 52 goals and 95 points in only 68 games.
 Martin scored at least 44 goals five times in his NHL career.
-Martin was selected to play in seven consecutive National Hockey League All-Star Games (1971–72, through 1977–78) and was selected as the official NHL All-Star first team left wing in 1973–74 and 1974–75 and the official NHL All-Star second team left wing in 1975–76 and 1976–77.
+Martin was selected to play in seven consecutive All Star Games (1971–72 through 1977–78) and was selected as the official NHL All-Star first team left wing in 1973–74 and 1974–75 and the official NHL All-Star second team left wing in 1975–76 and 1976–77.
 Martin holds the Buffalo Sabres franchise career records for hat tricks, four-goal games, 40-goal seasons, consecutive 40-goal seasons, 50-goal seasons (tied with Danny Gare), consecutive 50-goal seasons.
 Martin is also #11 all-time in career goals per game average (.56) in NHL regular-season history.

-Martin was involved in probably one of the three most frightening injuries on Buffalo home ice (the others being when Clint Malarchuk's and Richard Zednik's in separate incidents each had their jugular vein lacerated).
-Midway through the third period of the Sabres' 2-0 home win on February 9, 1978, Dave Farrish of the New York Rangers hooked Martin around the neck from behind and kicked Martin's feet out from under him, causing Martin to hit his head on the ice.
+Midway through the third period of the Sabres' 2–0 home win on February 9, 1978, Dave Farrish of the New York Rangers hooked Martin around the neck from behind and kicked Martin's feet out from under him, causing Martin to hit his head on the ice.
 He was knocked unconscious, and went into convulsions.
 After that play, helmets became a much more common sight on the heads of his Sabre teammates.